-Financial Aid awards are made in two payment periods.
-These funds are posted to the student's account each payment when completed.
+Financial Aid awards are made in two payment periods per academic year.
+These funds are posted to the student's account for each payment when completed.
 To continue eligible for receiving an award, a student must:

 - Be in good standing with the school.

 - Continue to demonstrate financial need.

 - Maintain satisfactory academic progress.

-- Complete all required financial aid applications each academic year.
+- Complete all required financial aid applications each award year.

-Continued awards are contingent upon submitting a FAFSA timely and completing the actual hours to receiving the subsequent payment period.
+Continued awards are contingent upon submitting a FAFSA timely and completing the actual clock hours to receive the subsequent payment period.